DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ### Interfaces

+__TODO:__

 ### Events

 #### SetUp
+This event logs that one of the parties has set the contract up based on a `secrect_hash`, specifying the amount of the `asset` and the `premium`, and the involved parties.

 #### Initiated
+This event logs that the `initior` has pay for the token to be exchanged.

 #### Participated
+This event logs that the `participant` has pay for the token to be exchanged.

 #### PremiumFilled
+This event logs that the `initior` has pay for the `premium`.

 #### AssetRedeemed
+This event logs that the `asset` has been redeemed by the counter party, and redeemed before the `asset` timelock, providing the preimage of the `secrect_hash`.

 #### AssetRefunded
+This event logs that the `asset` has been refunded back to the original owner, because of the `asset` timelock expiration.

 #### PremiumRedeemed
+This event logs that the `premium` has been redeemed by the `participant`, and redeemed before the premium timelock, if the `participant` participates in the swap.
+This also implies that the `asset` is either redeemed by the `initior` if it can provide the preimage of the `secrect_hash` before  `asset` timelock expires; or refunded by the `participant` if `asset` timelock expires.

 #### PremiumRefunded
+This event logs that the `premium` has been refunded back to the `initior`, because of the `participant` doesn't participate at all, by the time of `premium` timelock expires.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

+__TODO:__

 To resolve the "Free Option Problem", the unfair behaviour should receive punishment.